tkhamez/eve-srp/README.md

 ### Manual Installation

-To run the application you need a Linux OS (others may work but were not tested), PHP >=8.0.2 and a web server with support PHP and URL rewriting.
+To run the application you need a Linux OS (others may work but were not tested), PHP >=8.0.2 and a web server with support for PHP and URL rewriting.

 - Download the latest release from https://github.com/tkhamez/eve-srp/releases or build it yourself (see below) and extract it.